christopher5106/christopher5106.github.io/_posts/2016-01-26-gpu-computing-with-bidmach-library-simply-amazing.markdown

 - in the US west zone (Oregon) : EC2 AMI created by BIDMach team

-- in EU west zone (Irland), I created an [AMI that can also be launched by **spark-ec2**]({{ site.url }}/big/data/2016/01/27/two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.html)
+- in EU west zone (Irland), I created an [AMI with BIDMach]({{ site.url }}/big/data/2016/01/27/two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.html#ami_bidmach) and an [AMI to launch a cluster of GPU with BIDMach]({{ site.url }}/big/data/2016/01/27/two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.html#cluster_of_gpu)

 First, add an EC2 permission policy to your user :